tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 # TinyGo vs the official Go compiler

-This SDK relies on the TinyGo, a compiler implementation of Go programing language specification.
+This SDK relies on the TinyGo, a compiler implementation of Go programming language specification.
 So first of all, we answer the question "Why not the official Go?".

 There are several reasons why we cannot use the official Go compiler.
 Tl;dr is that as of this writing, the official compiler cannot produce Wasm binary which can run outside web browsers, and therefore cannot produce Proxy-Wasm compatible binaries.